-The company continued to invest heavily in its own portfolio: it invested ε 1.4 billion for new construction and modernization measures (incl.
-Deutsche Wohnen) (2020: ε 1.3 billion). ε 0.8 billion was invested in maintenance (2020: ε 0.6 billion).
-1,373 apartments (2020: 1,442) are part of our new construction measures.
-Vonovia also completed 827 apartments that are intended for sale (2020: 646).
+In a complex environment, the company continued to invest heavily in its own portfolio: it invested ε 1.4 billion in new construction and modernization measures (incl.
+Deutsche Wohnen) (2021: ε 1.4 billion). ε 0.9 billion was invested in maintenance (2021: ε 0.8 billion).
+We completed 2,071 apartments (2021: 1,373) as part of our new construction measures.
+We also completed 1,678 apartments for sale (2021: 827).

 Vonovia has made a commitment to achieving a virtually climate-neutral housing stock by 2045.
-The company continued and initiated a whole number of projects aimed at achieving this objective in 2021.
-The Sustainability Performance Index (SPI) rose to 109% by the end of 2021.
-This was helped along in particular by the reduction of CO2 intensity, the development of the average primary energy requirements of new construction, and the positive development of the customer satisfaction index.
+The company continued a whole number of projects and initiated further ones aimed at achieving this objective in 2022.
+The Sustainability Performance Index (SPI) came to 103% at the end of 2022.
+This was helped along in particular by the reduction of CO2 intensity, the development of the average primary energy requirements of new construction and (partial) modernization measures to make apartments fully accessible.
+The Customer Satisfaction Index also improved, with customer satisfaction reaching an all-time high in 2022.